 13. Ride Bikes Around Mission Bay

-Did you know that Mission Bay has 12 miles of flat, easy bike paths that are mostly vehicle-free?
+Did you know Mission Bay has 12 miles of flat, easy bike paths that are mostly vehicle-free?
 Here is the map.
 You can also rent bikes at Action Sports Rentals.

 14. Fly a Kite

-Kite flying is not a lost art and it’s a great free thing to do in San Diego with kids this summer.
+Kite flying is not a lost art, and it’s a great free thing to do in San Diego with kids this summer.
 Find a green space (there are plenty) around Mission Bay, South Carlsbad State Beach, Dog Beach (when not crowded), or a park near you to fly a kite.

 15. Go on a Picnic